Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 There are two options available to import the *.pfx:
 1. Option 1 called "Certificatepath" takes the path to the *.pfx on the machine on which the agent is configured.
-2. Option 2 called "Application PFX Certificate" takes a base64 string of the *.pfx file, which powershell converts to a certificate object.
+2. Option 2 called "Base64 string of certificate" takes a base64 string of the *.pfx file, which powershell converts to a certificate object.
 This eliminates the need for a local on-premises agent.
   </br>Execute the following code to get the base64 of your *.pfx file in your clipboard:
   ```[System.Convert]::ToBase64String((get-content "C:\*.pfx" -Encoding Byte)) | Set-Clipboard```
   > To use option 2, leave option 1 empty.